DanielNieuwoudt/dev-assess/Frontend.README.md

 ### Application Architecture

 React Application architecture typically involves a component-based structure.
-The UI is divided into reusable, self-contained components, each managing its state and props.
+The UI is divided into reusable, self-contained components, sharing context and state via the provider.

 - **Provider** - We wrap the application in a provider so the components have a shared context and state regarding the items.
 - **App** - This component is also our landing page and contains the Item and Items components.